composewell/streamly/docs/Developer/MAINTAINING.md

     * Bump the package version in configure.ac to the next major release target and run autoreconf.
     * Sync the package version of `streamly` and `streamly-docs`.
+    * Add an `Unreleased` section at the top of changelog file with the next major release target.

 ## Breaking Changes